sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h2>jQuery Specific Coding Tips</h2>
 - The jQuery '$' is just a function that returs jQuery's 'init' function
-- $.fn is just shorthand form the jQuery prototype i.e. jQuery.fn = jQuery.prototype
+- $.fn is just shorthand for the jQuery Prototype object i.e. jQuery.fn = jQuery.prototype
 - Anonymous Functions “$(document).ready(function() {“ & “$(function(){“ are exactly the same where code is executed after DOM is loaded
 - “(function ($){}(jQuery)” Passes the jQuery object as a parameter so that “$” refers to “jQuery”.
 In general widgets would be contained in a Immediate invoking function but initated by a global Controller.
 Often a single ";" is placed at the front of a anonymous function to stop syntax errors when JavaScript files are combined & minified.
 - Of course if your following best practises and adding your javascript files before the closing body tag you don't need $(document).ready as the DOM will have already loaded.